matthew-balogh/streamlit-oversee/README.md

    streamlit run oversee_app.py
    ```

-4. User your favorite browser and editor to view and make changes
+4. Use your favorite browser and editor to view and make changes

 ### Running the app on Streamlit Cloud